delpinolisette/delpinolisette.github.io/analysis.md

 * Examples and Exercises (end of chapter).

 * **intro**:
     -  many important functions are defined using infinite sequences or infinite series.
 We need specific tests to study the uniform convergence of such functions.
-Some helpful tests are : Weistrass M Test for series and the Cauchy criterion, everything else is more specialized.
+    - Some helpful tests are : Weistrass M Test for series and the Cauchy criterion, everything else is more specialized.
     -  for uniform convergence we deal with the vector space of continuous functions.
-        + here the "vectors" or "points" are cts functions.
+        + here the "vectors" or "points" are continuous functions.
-        + here the convergence of a sequence \\( == \\) uniform convergence of these cts functions.
+        + here the convergence of a sequence \\( == \\) uniform convergence of these continuous functions.
         + This space is _complete_ (why?) because Cauchy sequences converge within it.
         + Thus space has the _Arzela-Ascoli_ theorem applied in it, which talks about compactness of some subsets.
         + The _Stone Weistrass Theorem_ is also useful here, it allows you to approximate continuous functoins by series.